bluesky/hklpy/examples/README.md

 ``var_`` | variation on a geometry
 ``tst_`` | tests and comparisons

+## notebook views
 The examples can be viewed directly as notebooks in most web browsers.
 If an example fails to load properly, try using this convenient web tool to view:

 * https://nbviewer.jupyter.org/github/bluesky/hklpy/blob/24-examples/examples/geo_e4cv.ipynb
 * https://nbviewer.jupyter.org/github/bluesky/hklpy/blob/24-examples/examples/geo_e6c.ipynb